-The amount of due process a student is entitled to receive before a penalty is imposed depends on the penalty being imposed.
-In all cases, regardless of the penalty imposed, the school personnel authorized to impose the penalty must inform the student of the alleged misconduct and must investigate, to the extent necessary, the facts surrounding the alleged misconduct.
-All students will have an opportunity to present their version of the facts to the school personnel imposing the disciplinary penalty in connection with the imposition of the penalty.
+The amount of due process a student is entitled to receive before a consequence is imposed depends on the consequence being imposed.
+In all cases, regardless of the consequence imposed, the school personnel authorized to impose the consequence must inform the student of the alleged inappropriate behavior and must investigate, to the extent necessary, the facts surrounding the alleged misbehavior.
+All students will have an opportunity to present their version of the facts to the school personnel imposing the disciplinary consequence in connection with the imposition of the consequence.

-Students who are to be given penalties other than an oral warning, written warning or written notification to their parents, are entitled to additional rights before the penalty is imposed.
+Students who are to be given consequences other than an oral warning, written warning or written notification to their parents, are entitled to additional rights before the consequence is imposed.